 In addition to a packraft, PFD, and paddle, you may also need to carry a wetsuit or drysuit, a helmet and throwrope (for whitewater), and so on.
 Reducing the weight and bulk of these additional items is important, although you do need to balance those considerations with durability since the failure of a piece of packrafting gear can have far greater consequences than the failure of a piece of backpacking gear.

-The Supai Adventure Gear Olo Lightweight Paddle is five piece paddle that is both lightweight, weighing just 12.6 ounces (on the SectionHiker digital scale), that easy to pack in a backpack.
+The Supai Adventure Gear Olo Lightweight Paddle is a five-piece paddle that is both lightweight, weighing just 12.6 ounces (on the SectionHiker digital scale), that easy to pack in a backpack.
 With a length of 78.5 inches (199.4 cm), it consists of two blades and three interlocking metal shaft sections, where the longest section is 19 inches (48.3 cm.)
-(Supai also has a four piece paddle available.)
+(Supai also has a four-piece paddle available.)

-Each blade is made using four layers of composite materials, including a hybrid carbon fiber and Kevlar weave and pure carbon fiber which are sandwiched together at different angles increase blade strength.
-Each paddle blade has a Y shaped rib at its center to mate with the interlocking aluminum paddle shafts, which are made with 3/4 inch diameter 7075 aluminum, and lock into place with corrosion-resistant stainless steel buttons.
+Each blade is made using four layers of composite materials, including a hybrid carbon fiber and Kevlar weave, and pure carbon fiber which are sandwiched together at different angles to increase blade strength.
+Each paddle blade has a Y-shaped rib at its center to mate with the interlocking aluminum paddle shafts, which are made with 3/4 inch diameter 7075 aluminum, and lock into place with corrosion-resistant stainless steel buttons.
 The blade shape is symmetric and therefore reversible, much like a canoe paddle.